edwardmeng/PowerMapper/Readme.md

-Wheatech.EmitMapper
+PowerMapper
 ===================
 An extremely fast and friendly convention-based object-object mapper.
 It is implemented via the Emit library and uses a fluent configuration API to define an object-object mapping strategy.
-EmitMapper is useful for dealing with DTO objects, data access layers an so on.
+PowerMapper is useful for dealing with DTO objects, data access layers an so on.

 Get it on NuGet!
 ---------------
-    Install-Package Wheatech.EmitMapper
+    Install-Package PowerMapper

 Supported platform:
 ------------------